amanjain96/Project4/README.txt

 #Group4
 This is a first edit
-load.py and classify.py  yntax seems fine.
+load.py and classify.py  syntax seems fine.